ZenDevelopmentEcosystem/gitinfo/docs/development.md

 ```

 If local test environment specific details need to be added, a file named
-`docker-compose-local.yml` can be added to the directory root (not committed).
+`local-docker-compose.yml` can be added to the directory root.
+This extra file is not included when running static check on the included docker-compose.yml file.